quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   --o-filtered-table filtered_table_16S.qza
 ```

-ANCOM relies on a _log-transform_ so we need to add pseudocounts to our table.
+ANCOM relies on a _log-transform_, so we need to add pseudocounts to our table.
 We are adding a *1* to each item of our table in order to perform the log-transform.
 :walking:
 ```
 qiime composition add-pseudocount \